bigseainc/gravityforms-hubspot/readme.txt

 * Tracking Analytics can be included in footer, if requested

 == Upgrade Notice ==

+= 2.0 =
+Reworked!
+More efficient than ever!
+We will migrate your settings, but please take a look and confirm your settings. :)

 = 1.6.2 =
 Fixes ability to delete connections.